DFE-Digital/eduk-cms-spike/README.md

 2. Run `yarn` to install node dependencies
 3. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data
 4. Run `bundle exec rails server` to launch the app on http://localhost:3000
-5. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets
+5. (optional) Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets

 ## Running specs, linter(without auto correct) and annotate models and serializers
 ```